-On this day in 1780, during the American Revolution, American General Benedict Arnold meets with British Major John Andre to discuss handing over West Point to the British, in return for the promise of a large sum of money and a high position in the British army.
-The plot was foiled and Arnold, a former American hero, became synonymous with the word "traitor."
+On September 21, 1780, during the American Revolution, American General Benedict Arnold meets with British Major John Andre to discuss handing over West Point to the British, in return for the promise of a large sum of money and a high position in the British army.
+The plot was foiled and Arnold, a former American hero, became synonymous with the word “traitor.”

 Arnold was born into a well-respected family in Norwich, Connecticut, on January 14, 1741.
 He apprenticed with an apothecary and was a member of the militia during the French and Indian War (1754-1763).
 He later became a successful trader and joined the Continental Army when the Revolutionary War broke out between Great Britain and its 13 American colonies in 1775.
 When the war ended in 1783, the colonies had won their independence from Britain and formed a new nation, the United States.